©Photo by iStock: kokoroyuki

 The other issue was with the stereotypical reactions of the characters.
 “If they’re supposed to be a couple that lives together, why are they still being so shy about sex?
 Shouldn’t they want to tear each other’s clothes off sometimes?”
 (S, American woman).

-Overall, however, all 15 people I spoke with regarding female-oriented JAV thought it was a positive step forward in terms of equality and sexuality in Japan, and one further added: “Hopefully this means that in the Japan of the future, men, women, and people who identify as other will be able to express their sexuality freely online and off” (T, Japanese man).
+Overall, however, all 15 people I spoke with regarding female-oriented JAV thought it was a positive step forward in terms of equality and sexuality in Japan, and one further added: “Hopefully this means that in the Japan of the future, men, women and people who identify as other will be able to express their sexuality freely online and off” (T, Japanese man).

-If you happen to find yourself looking for something to watch, given recent events, you might consider female-oriented JAV an option—even if it’s from a purely curious point of view.
+If you happen to find yourself looking for something to watch, you might consider female-oriented JAV an option—even if it’s from a purely curious point of view.
 And if you are looking for more insight into Japan’s bedroom habits, check out our guides on love hotels and Japanese condom brands.

 Leave a Reply